Do you use hashtags?

 One of the benefits of using hashtags is that it helps distinct audiences discover the most relevant content on social media channels and beyond.
 Waterloo Catholic District School Board uses Flockler’s technology to store and categorise their content - differentiated by various hashtags – and the content can then be shown, filtered by hashtag and displayed on specific pages of the website.
 This helps to make the website content more a lot more relevant to each audience without any additional work.

 For example, during the pandemic when schools have been forced to close, WCDSB used the #STEAMDays hashtag campaign to build an online learning experience.

 Nonprofits use social media for fundraising – together with traditional channels, social media channels have become one of the best ways for charties to reach new audience and build awareness for the good cause.

 The #EqualEverywhere campaign by United Nations Foundation fights for equality for all girls and all women, wherever they are.

 Opus Art Supplies - a webshop providing the visual arts community with fine art materials, digital printing, picture frames, and more - organised a weekly competition asking their community to explore Canada through art.
 Each week, they ask participants to create something under themes like Canadian faces, wildlife, and landscapes.
 As a result, Opus has built a virtual art tour and galleries of images - created by the creative community and mentioning their brand.

 In addition to social media, the participants can upload their entry directly on the website too.
 Opus can then share those images on their social media channels.

 Asking your customers to describe and share their experiences with your products and services is the most powerful hashtag campaign concept.
-Especially if the experience typically includes friends and family members.
-You’ll have a chance to create a viral hit.
+Especially if the experience includes friends and family members, you’ll have a chance to create a viral hit.